Today’s post includes prompts from my book, 1200 Creative Writing Prompts. Enjoy!

 Some the prompts below ask you to write a poem or an essay, but you should use the prompts to write whatever feels most comfortable.
 If a poetry prompt inspires a short story, go with it.
 Feel free to change the prompts to suit questions you want to explore in depth.
 Push yourself to think through the question, and allow yourself to brainstorm your thoughts before drafting and to write more than one draft, if doing so helps you come to clear and coherent responses to these thought-provoking creative writing prompts.

-- Imagine you are twenty-five years older than you are now.
+- Imagine you are twenty-five years older or younger than you are now.
 Write a poem about your life.

 - Use all of the following words in a poem: haunt, long, water, dream, waste, back, push, breathe, chase, where, packed, glass.